kemiljk/truelayer-press-page/README.md

 * Initially I thought about mirroring the About us/Contact us pages as I felt Press should live alongside these, but decided against this and chose to create a bespoke layout that honoured some of the existing styling but with some custom elements
 * I chose to blockframe this to get something in place to work from structurally, this can be seen in the 'Design Assets' folder in the zip file
 * Once I had a basic structure ready, I needed to go about obtaining the classes and structure of the site to build from
-  * Using inspect element, I deconstructed the page source and pulled the bare HTML page and relevant CSS and JS files (although most JS is not in major use)
+  * Using inspect element, I deconstructed the page source and pulled the bare HTML page and relevant CSS and JS files
-  * I did not choose to use any specific additional frameworks or libraries, although JQuery is imported, it's not used beyond any existing implementation
+  * I did not choose to use any specific additional frameworks or libraries beyond JQuery and Bootstrap
 * I then went about destructuring the HTML to create a basic structure that felt akin to the blockframe as well as TrueLayer's brand guidelines
 * Once this was done, I could build the relevant blocks up inline, following the TrueLayer styleguide as best as I could from inspecting source and reviewing the CSS files
 * Finally, once I had a clear structure and all blocks and classes in place, I could go about creating the custom classes I needed and designing some bespoke illustrations